Alan Blaustein 2024 Interview

 Name three of your favorite photographers and what is important about their images?

-Walker Evans and Edward Weston because they were both able to combine a documentary, still life and landscape style with pure artistic concerns.
+Walker Evans, Irving Penn and Edward Weston because they were both able to combine a documentary, still life and landscape style with pure artistic concerns.
 In addition they both took on commercial photography projects as well.

 Alfred Stieglitz for his dedication and contribution to establishing photography as valid art form.